euroargodev/argopy/docs/impact.rst

 #.
 Gonzalez A. (2023).
 "The Argo Online School: An e-learning tool to get started with Argo", The Journal of Open Source Education, 7(80), 193, https://jose.theoj.org/papers/10.21105/jose.00193

+# Hackl, Jürgen.
+(2026).
+"EuroFlood: a Python library and queryable index for the CEMS satellite-derived flood-depth archive of Europe." arXiv preprint https://arxiv.org/pdf/2607.21126

 #.
 Huda, Md Nurul  (2023).
 "Machine Learning for Improvement of Ocean Data Resolution for Weather Forecasting and Climatological Research", Thesis and Dissertations, Virginia Tech, http://hdl.handle.net/10919/116504

 #.
 Kerhalkar, S., Tandon, A., & MacKinnon, J. A. (2026).
 "Impacts of salinity stratification on sub-seasonal SST warming in the Northern Indian Ocean", Journal of Geophysical Research: Oceans, 131, e2025JC023486. https://doi.org/10.1029/2025JC023486